epctex-support/realtor-scraper/README.md

 -   Scrape properties by filter - Auto detection of URLs helps you to directly copy/paste the URLs into the scraper to apply any filtering you like.

--   Scrape agents and their profiles - Directly fetch any agent profile with ease!
+-   Scrape listings of agents - Directly fetch any listing of agent profiles with ease!

 #### Realtor specific